 - 1 teaspoon salt

-- 2 tablespoons fresh sage , minced (or 2 teaspoons dried sage)
+- 2 tablespoons minced fresh sage leaves, or 2 teaspoons dried sage

-- 1 tablespoon fresh thyme , minced (or 1 teaspoon dried thyme)
+- 1 tablespoon minced fresh thyme leaves, or 1 teaspoon dried thyme

-- 1 teaspoon cayenne pepper powder (less if you aren't a fan of spice)
+- 1 teaspoon ground cayenne pepper, less if you aren't a fan of spice

 - 1 teaspoon garlic powder

-- ⅓ cup olive oil (approximately.
-For frying (about 1 tablespoon per batch))
+- ⅓ cup olive oil, approximately (about 1 tablespoon per batch to fry the fritters)

-- Sour cream or yogurt (for serving with, optional)
+- Sour cream or plain Greek yogurt, for serving (optional)

 Instructions

-- To bowl with squash, add corn, eggs, salt, pepper, chives, sage, thyme, cayenne pepper and garlic powder.
-Mix to combine.
+- To bowl with squash, add corn kernels, eggs, salt, black pepper, chives, sage, thyme, cayenne pepper and garlic powder.
+Mix until well combined.

-- Sprinkle over flour, about ¼ cup or so at a time until everything sticks together.
+- Sprinkle over flour, stirring in, about ¼ cup at a time until everything sticks together.
 I used 1 and ¼ cups.
-The amount of flour used may vary, depending on how much squash you have/how much moisture it has.
+The amount of flour used may vary, depending on how much squash you have and/or how much moisture it has.
 Note: You don't want a super tight bind here, but use enough flour that you can scoop up the mixture with an ice cream scoop or ¼ cup measuring cup from the bowl and place into the oiled pan.

-- Drain on a paper towel lined plate, should you wish.
-You can transfer cooked fritters to a sheet pan in preheated oven to keep warm, if you like, while you are cooking your batches.
+- Once done, you can then transfer cooked fritters to a sheet pan and place into your preheated oven to keep warm, if you like, while you are cooking your batches.

-- Garnish butternut squash fritters with more fresh herbs (optional).
-Enjoy as is or with sour cream or yogurt.
-Note: Enjoy immediately or properly store leftovers in an airtight container in the refrigerator and enjoy within 3 days.
-Leftovers can be reheated in a non-stick pan.
+- Serve fritters as is or with sour cream or yogurt.
+Note: Properly store leftovers in an airtight container in the refrigerator and enjoy within 3 days.
+Leftovers can be reheated in a non-stick frying pan.

 Notes